 However, there are government transparency concerns with the use of encrypted messaging apps like Signal and Wickr, which feature auto-delete functions where messages are erased after a set period of time.
 Electronic communications and text messages sent as part of official government business are part of the public record, and should be accessible via a Freedom of Information Act request.

-The Department of Defense did not respond to queries from Military Times regarding government records keeping policies and whether Signal and Wickr have been audited for security flaws by the DoD.
+DoD did not respond to queries from Military Times regarding government records keeping policies and whether Signal and Wickr have been audited for security flaws.
 Military Times has reached out to the National Security Agency, and has yet to receive a response.

 Operational planners and military commanders rely on government cell phones for basic menial tasks from scheduling and daily muster even when deployed overseas.